Neutral Negotiation

 By either or both narrowing further the potential agreement terms or by drafting a agreement which incorporates the terms tentatively agreed yet in a neutral fashion for review by all intermediaries, counsel, and buyer and seller.
 If the deal cannot be put together, it is far better that it fail early on instead of after months and months of work and tens and tens of thousands of dollars or more expended on attorneys, accountants, investment bankers and due diligence investigations and integration planning.
 If this occurs during this phase, each phase would share equally in the fee.

-Narrow the terms.
-Deliver a Draft Agreement Incorporating Them From a Neutral Perspective.
-Let Buyer and Selller Counsel Take it From There.
+Narrow the Terms.
+Deliver a Draft Agreement.
+Let Counsel Take it From There.

 Each of Buyer's and Seller's counsel would then have it in their court to negotiate between themselves all changes deemed appropriate, with any additional services solely dependent upon both sides feeling it advantageous to do so.